 Bake the oatmeal for 45 minutes, until slightly golden in color.
 The oatmeal should be a little soft, as it will firm slightly while cooling.

-Let the oatmeal cool on a rack for 20 minutes.
-Cut it into fifths, place in 5 storage containers, and top each serving with the remaining berries and walnuts.
+- Let the oatmeal cool on a rack for 20 minutes.
+Cut it into fifths, and enjoy topped with fresh berries, walnuts, and maple syrup!
+If you're saving servings for meal prep, place slices in individual storage containers, and top each serving with the remaining berries and walnuts.
 Oatmeal can be stored in the refrigerator for up to 7 days or in the freezer for up to 3 months.

 Tip!
 In a pinch, frozen berries work well here.
 They may get a little soggy in the topping, but they’ll still taste good.